 “They are extraordinarily like children, these little people of the Antarctic world, either like children or like old men, full of their own importance.”

 Apsley Cherry-Garrard (a survivor of Robert Falcon Scott’s fateful final expedition to the South Pole) on the penguins in Antarctica.

-It was easy to fall in love with the penguins in Antarctica.
+It was easy to fall in love with the penguins in Antarctica, just as we did with the minke whales in Antarctica.
 Having never seen them in their natural habitat before, watching them up close going about their daily business was truly fascinating and comical at the same time!
 They always brought a smile to our faces, we just loved them.

 Our Favourite Penguins In Antarctica

 We were lucky to see 4 different types of penguins on our trip.
 The first penguins we encountered were the ‘Gentoos’, recognisable by a wide white stripe across the top of their black head, a bright orange bill, pale pinkish webbed feet and a longish tale.

 With streamlined bodies they are also very fast swimmers, able to reach speeds of 36 kph!
 We witnessed this often from our zodiac as they porpoised around us at great speed, making it tricky to grab a photo!
 However like all penguins, they certainly don’t boast the same elegance or speed on land!
 We never got bored of watching them waddle along the snow, tail sticking out behind, sweeping from side to side – such a clumsy and adorable sight!